 Horses Being Attacked

 In the event of a horse being disciplined, it should be done so appropriately, timely, reasonably and proportionately.
 Any excessive physical force or use of the whip that causes unnecessary suffering to a horse is an offence.
-Evidence in the form of video footage or injuries left on the horse assists with a Welfare Officer being able to deal with the case.
+Evidence in the form of video footage or injuries left on the horse assists with a Welfare Adviser being able to deal with the case.